 Dominican National Pleads Guilty to Social Security Fraud

-BOSTON – A Dominican national residing in Lynn pleaded guilty yesterday in federal court in Boston to Social Security fraud.
+BOSTON – A Dominican national residing in Dorchester pleaded guilty yesterday in federal court in Boston to Social Security fraud.

-Kelvin Bautista Valdez, 32, pleaded guilty to one count of false representation of a Social Security number.
-U.S. District Court Judge Denise J. Casper scheduled sentencing for May 20, 2019.
-Bautista Valdez was arrested and charged in a July 2018 federal law enforcement sweep of 25 individuals accused of document and benefit fraud.
+Saddan Bautista Diaz, 28, pleaded guilty to one count of false representation of a Social Security number.
+U.S. District Court Chief Judge Patti B. Saris scheduled sentencing for Sept.
+4, 2019.
+Bautista Diaz was arrested and charged in a July 2018 federal law enforcement sweep of 25 individuals accused of document and benefit fraud.

-On Jan.
-20, 2015, Bautista Valdez, applied for a Massachusetts driver’s license using the name and Social Security number of a Puerto Rican citizen.
+On June 27, 2014, Bautista Diaz, a citizen of the Dominican Republic, applied for a Massachusetts Identification Card using the name and Social Security number of a Puerto Rican citizen.
 He presented a Puerto Rican birth certificate and a Social Security card in the other person’s name to the Massachusetts Registry of Motor Vehicles as proof of his identity.
-Based on the application and supporting identity documents, Bautista Valdez was issued a driver’s license in the name of the Puerto Rican citizen.
+Based on the application and supporting identity documents, Bautista Diaz was issued an identification card in the name of the Puerto Rican citizen.

 The charge of false representation of a Social Security number provides for a sentence of no greater than five years in prison, three years of supervised release and a fine of $250,000.
 Sentences are imposed by a federal district court judge based upon the U.S. Sentencing Guidelines and other statutory factors.